beauregardes/baphomet/README.md

 ### What is it?

 Baphomet is a 2D graphics engine for modern C++ (20+).
-I wasn't satisfied with the options that were available, epsecially the many that rely on either (1) deprecated OpenGL functionality, a.k.a. the fixed function pipeline, or (2) were written for C and therefore feel very unnatural to use from modern C++.
+I wasn't satisfied with the options that were available, especially the many that rely on either (1) deprecated OpenGL functionality, a.k.a. the fixed function pipeline, or (2) were written for C and therefore feel very unnatural to use from modern C++.

 ### What can it do?